-Nevertheless, a UAS may improve operative vision, improve irrigation fluid, decrease intrarenal pressure and enable repeated passage of the ureteroscope while minimizing damage to the ureter.1-4 These concepts encourage researchers to look for possible parameters that may enable effective insertion of UASs.
-The current study included patients with virgin ureters precluding preoperative ureteral stenting or a history of previous ipsilateral URS, which were significantly associated with successful UAS placement. ^{10, 11} The American Urological Association (AUA) and European Association of Urology (EAU) guidelines do not recommend routine preoperative stenting before URS.
-However, preoperative stenting may enhance successful UAS insertions and prevent associated ureteral wall injuries.
-11, 13, 14 Traxer and Thomas found that the absence of preoperative stenting was the most significant predictor for severe injuries associated with UAS placement (by sevenfold).
-13 Similarly, Breda and colleagues reported that prestented status was the only independent predictor for successful UAS insertion (98.5% vs. 82%).
-15 Yuk and colleagues found that preoperative ureteral stenting seems to increase the success rate of UAS placement during RIRS, with a tendency to use a larger sheath.
-However, this does not affect operative time, perioperative complications or SFR.
+The current study included patients with virgin ureters precluding preoperative ureteral stenting or a history of previous ipsilateral URS, which were significantly associated with successful UAS placement.
+The American Urological Association (AUA) and European Association of Urology (EAU) guidelines do not recommend routine preoperative stenting before URS; however, preoperative stenting may enhance successful UAS insertions and prevent associated ureteral wall injuries.
+Traxer and Thomas found that the absence of preoperative stenting was the most significant predictor for severe injuries associated with UAS placement (by seven-fold).13 Similarly, Breda and colleagues reported that pre-stented status was the only independent predictor for successful UAS insertion (98.5% vs. 82%).
+Yuk and colleagues found that preoperative ureteral stenting seems to increase the success rate of UAS placement during RIRS, with a tendency to use a larger sheath.
+However, this does not affect operative time, perioperative complications, or SFR.

 Fuller and colleagues reported a 7.7% failure rate for accessing the unstented ureter, even after ureteral dilatation.
 This failure rate is comparable to our figure after the exclusion of patients with aborted procedures.
 Unsuccessful ureteroscopic access in the former study was significantly lower in younger females (34 vs. 52 years).
-Compared to renal stones, proximal ureteral stones had a significantly higher failure rate for UAS (18.3%) and remained the only significant predictor of access failure in the multivariable regression model compared with distal ureteral stones.
+Compared to renal stones,

+Table 5.
+Complications of UAS insertion (n=110) Injury grade Endoscopic findings n (%) Low-grade G0 No lesion found or only mucosal petechiae 101 (91.8) G1 Ureteral mucosal erosion without smooth muscle injury 7 (6.4) High-grade G2 Ureteral wall injury, including mucosa and smooth muscle, with adventitial preservation (periureteral fat not seen) 2 (1.8) G3 Ureteral wall injury, including mucosa and smooth muscle, with adventitial perforation (periureteral fat seen) 0 (0%) G4 Total ureteral avulsion 0 (0%) LIAS: ureteral access sheath proximal ureteral stones had a significantly higher failure rate for UAS (18.3%) and remained the only significant predictor of access failure in the multivariable regression model compared with distal ureteral stones.
 It was not clear why the authors may have needed UAS insertion in cases with distal ureteral stones.
 Our results support successful UAS insertion in elderly patients, which did not maintain its significance in the multivariate model, as previously reported.

-A recent study did not identify any patient demographics or stone characteristics that might influence the failure of UAS placement in virgin ureters.
-12 The authors were unable to decide whether to proceed with URS, preoperative ureteral stenting, or abortion of the procedure.
-The latter study missed important factors that may influence UAS placement in a virgin ureter, such as the shape of the UO over the guidewire and concurrent use of α -adrenergic antagonists.
-Moreover, the authors did consider the option of ureteral dilatation in the latter study.
-Preoperative α -adrenergic blockers may inhibit peristalsis, with a subsequent reduction in ureteral pressure and maximal UAS insertion forces.17 Of interest, non-stented patients who received preoperative α -adrenergic antagonists for seven days had a significant reduction in UAS insertion forces and were comparable to pre-stented patients who did not receive these medications.17 Therefore, these medications seem to improve UAS-associated injuries, but it is still unknown whether UAS insertion-force reductions are dose dependent.
-This finding was not supported in our study, which may be because of the small number of patients who were on concomitant α -adrenergic antagonists and failed UAS insertion, precluding any statistically significant differences.
+In a recent study, authors did not identify any patient demographics or stone characteristics that might influence the failure of UAS placement in virgin ureters and were unable to decide whether to proceed with URS, preoperative ureteral stenting, or abortion of the procedure.
+The study missed important factors that may influence UAS placement in a virgin ureter, such as the shape of the UO over the guidewire and concurrent use of $\alpha$ -adrenergic antagonists.
+Preoperative $\alpha$ -adrenergic blockers may inhibit peristalsis, with a subsequent reduction in ureteral pressure and maximal UAS insertion forces.
+Of interest, non-stented patients who received preoperative $\alpha$ -adrenergic antagonists for seven days had a significant reduction in UAS insertion forces and were comparable to pre-stented patients who did not receive these medications.
+Therefore, these medications seem to improve UAS-associated injuries, but it is still unknown whether UAS insertion force reductions are dose-dependent.
+This finding was not supported in our study, which may be because of the small number of patients who were on concomitant α-adrenergic antagonists and failed UAS insertion, precluding any statistically significant differences.